chokobole/protobuf_bytes/protobuf_bytes/js/docs/apis.md

 * `elementType` {BytesElementType}
 * {number}

 Returns the size of one element.
+If `elementType` is not one of `BytesElementType` then returns -1.

 ## channelSize(channelType)

 * `channelType` {BytesChannelType}
 * {number}

 Returns the number of channel.
+If `channelType` is not one of `BytesChannelType` then returns -1.

 ## getElementAndChannelType(type)